OmNomNomzzz/STEVFNs/README.md

 The conda package manager is recommended and used within installation instructions below.
 To install the Anaconda distribution in your OS, you may find installers directly on the [Anaconda website](https://www.anaconda.com/download/success).

-The environment file provided includes an installation of the Spyder IDE to write and run the code, but other alternative IDEs may be used if preferred.

 1. Clone the repository to your desired local path (which should not have any spaces)
 ```
 (base) base_path % cd your_path/your_folder_name